brunobertolini/refetty/README.md

 # Refetty

-Refetty is a set of tools to help on rest apis challange, like sdk creation.
+Refetty is a set of tools to help on REST APIs challange, like sdk creation.

 ## Fetch tools